Mouse Katanin P60 ATPase-Containing Subunit A1 (KATNA1) Protein

 Description

-Mouse KATNA1 Protein is a recombinant Mouse protein produced in a Prokaryotic expression system (E. coli).
+Mouse KATNA1 Protein is a recombinant Mouse protein expressed in E. coli.

 Documents del producto